 Senior Research Assistant - Cellular Generation and Phenotyping

-A rare opportunity has arisen for a talented cell biology specialist to support the Cellular Generation and Phenotyping team (CGaP) here at the Sanger.
-You will be working as part of an international collaboration, striving to develop and utilise one of the largest cancer organoid biobanks in the world.
+A new opportunity has arisen for a talented cell biology specialist to support the Cellular Generation and Phenotyping (CGaP) team.
+You will be working as part of a team on a project involving differentiation of induced pluripotent stem cells (iPSC) and the use of multi-drug resistant bacteria.

 - Do you thrive in a multi-disciplinary team, working together to solve complex cell biology issues?